Mthomas90/Swift/README.md

 To run the unit tests you simply have to load the application in xcode and go to the unit test classes and press the diamond at the top of the class, this will run the whole test class.
 Or you can press the triangle next to any of the methods to run that specific test method.

+**UI Testing**

+You can run the UI Tests the same way as the unit tests.